 - Green Outreach Efforts – Throughout the year the Office distributes brochures on Bicycle use on MTA vehicles; Think Green, Ride MTA 4x9 cards detailing the environmental benefits of riding MTA; Public Transit Green Facts 4x9 cards with facts about the benefits of taking public transportation; advertisements in local newspapers and magazines; advertisements on bus and rail car cards; bus and rail wraps with environmental themes; posters in Metro stations and bus shelters; and environmental topics are covered on the MTA’s monthly television show “Commuter Connections” and the weekly radio show “This Week With MTA.”

 - MTA works with the Jones Falls Watershed Association to protect and restore the health and beauty of the Jones Falls Watershed through restoration, monitoring, advocacy, and citizen awareness.
-In partnership with the Office of Planning, the Office of Communications and Marketing has installed informational signs about the Watershed Project at all Light Rail stops along the Jones Falls area to help spread the word about JFWA and the environmental benefits of using mass transit.
-Another partnership with the City of Baltimore Transportation Department sought to promote the use of bicycling in combination with MTA modes, and together the two departments produced the very first map showing the connectivity between bike trails in Baltimore City and MTA bus and rail stops, and this map was printed inside the new Bike Brochure in 2011.
+In partnership with the Office of Planning, the Office of Public Affairs and Communications has installed informational signs about the Watershed Project at all Light Rail stops along the Jones Falls area to help spread the word about JFWA and the environmental benefits of using mass transit.
+Another partnership with the City of Baltimore Transportation Department sought to promote the use of bicycling in combination with MTA modes, and together the two departments produced the very first map showing the connectivity between bike trails in Baltimore City and MTA bus and rail stops, and this map is printed inside the new Bike Brochure.

-- During a recent Clean Commute Month on Bike to Work Day the Office of Communications and Marketing introduced the MTA’s new “Rack and Roll” initiative, which is an ongoing program that seeks to make public transit more convenient for bicyclists.
+- The Office of Public Affairs and Communications introduced the MTA’s “Rack and Roll” initiative, which is an ongoing program that seeks to make public transit more convenient for bicyclists.
 As part of the new initiative, MTA installed new bike racks in two locations at Penn Station.
 The new racks, installed in collaboration with Baltimore city, hold over thirty bikes and replace ones that had been located adjacent to the station.

-- Dump the Pump Day – Planning is underway for the 2012 Dump the Pump Day on Thursday, June 21.
-The MTA, along with transportation systems nationwide, participates annually in promoting Dump the Pump Day.
-Sponsored by the American Public Transportation Association (APTA), Dump the Pump Day is the day set aside to encourage people to ride public transportation to save money, conserve gasoline, and help reduce greenhouse gases.
+- Dump the Pump Day – The MTA, along with transportation systems nationwide, participates annually in promoting Dump the Pump Day.
+Sponsored by the American Public Transportation Association (APTA), Dump the Pump Day is the day set aside to encourage people to ride public transportation to save money, conserve gasoline, and help reduce greenhouse gases

 - The quarterly employee newsletter Transit Lines, as well as other periodic newsletters, bulletinsand timetables, is printed on recyclable paper.

-- The Office of Communications and Marketing promotes MTA-funded programs operating throughout the State that promote ridesharing.
+- The Office of Public Affairs and Communications promotes MTA-funded programs operating throughout the State that promote ridesharing.
 Carpooling with just one person cuts commuting costs in half and reduces harmful CO2 emissions.

-- The Office of Communications and Marketing promotes Community Clean Sweep programs that are held in neighborhoods around transit centers periodically throughout the year.
+- The Office of Public Affairs and Communications promotes Community Clean Sweep programs that are held in neighborhoods around transit centers periodically throughout the year.